tnesbitt210/smart-file-templates/README.md

 2. **Create .fileTemplates.json**: This is the file that is used to match new files to template suggestions via regex patterns.
 Each key should be a regex pattern, and each value should be a `{"label": string, "template_path": string`
    <br>
-   The following JSON was used in the above demo:
+   The following JSON was used in the above demo:<br>_.fileTemplates.json_
-   _.fileTemplates.json_

    > ```json
    > {